+§15-217-56 Landscape and recreation space. (a) All yards shall be landscaped with native or adapted plant species [and/or] or hardscaped with permeable material $[-]{,}$ except that front yards should be at least fifty per cent landscaped.

+(b) Historic landscapes and exceptional trees, as designated by the city and county of Honolulu, shall be protected and preserved.
+In the case where historic landscapes and exceptional trees conflict with prescribed standards in the rules, the historic landscape or exceptional tree takes precedence.

+(c) Landscaping shall have an automatic irrigation system with a rain or moisture sensor.

+(d) Residential projects requiring a development permit shall provide fifty-five square feet of recreation space per dwelling unit.
+[The required on-site recreation space, if provided outdoors, may be used to satisfy the open space requirement.]

+(e) Landscaping should promote traditional cultural and gathering practices wherever possible.
+[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

-- §15-217-56 Landscape and recreation space. (a) All yards shall be landscaped with native or adapted plant species $[\frac{\text{and}/\text{or}}{\text{or}}]$ or hardscaped with permeable material [-], except that front yards should be at least fifty per cent landscaped. - (b) Historic landscapes and exceptional trees as designated by the city and county of Honolulu shall be protected and preserved.
-In the case where historic landscapes and exceptional trees conflict with prescribed standards in the rules, the historic landscape or exceptional tree takes precedence. - (c) Landscaping shall have an automatic irrigation system with a rain or moisture sensor. - (d) Residential projects requiring a development permit shall provide fifty-five square feet of recreation space per dwelling unit.
-[The required on-site recreation space, if provided outdoors, may be used to satisfy the open space requirement.] - §15-217-57 Adequate infrastructure. (a) This section intends to limit development within portions of the mauka area with known infrastructure deficiencies until such time as the availability of infrastructure is sufficient to accommodate the maximum level of development provided for by the mauka area rules. - (b) This section shall be applicable to the central [Kakaako] Kaka'ako neighborhood zone only. - (c) A maximum FAR of [1.5] 3.5, including off-street parking, shall apply until the executive director determines the infrastructure within the central [Kakaako] Kaka'ako neighborhood zone has been sufficiently upgraded pursuant to an improvement district or other public facilities project.
+§15-217-57 Adequate infrastructure. (a) This section intends to limit development within portions of the mauka area with known infrastructure deficiencies until such time as the availability of infrastructure is sufficient to accommodate the maximum level of development provided for by the mauka area rules.

+(b) This section shall be applicable to the central [Kakaako] Kaka'ako neighborhood zone only.

-After sufficient infrastructure improvements are made, the FAR shall be increased to $[\frac{3.5}{7}]$ the maximum allowable, consistent with the mauka area rules.
+(c) A maximum [FAR] floor area ratio of [1.5] 3.5, including off-street parking, shall apply until the executive director determines the infrastructure within the central [Kakaako] Kaka'ako neighborhood zone has been sufficiently upgraded, pursuant to an improvement district or other public facilities project.
+After sufficient infrastructure improvements are made, the [FAR] floor area ratio shall be increased to [3.5,] the maximum allowable, consistent with the mauka area rules.

+(d) Where the executive director finds that the public infrastructure is adequate to support a project within the central [Kakaako] Kaka'ako neighborhood zone, or where a project would construct improvements to said infrastructure sufficient to accommodate the subject project and future developments, the [executive director] authority may elect to waive the [FAR] floor area ratio limitations of this section.
+[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

-- \$15-217-58 Large lots. (a) Purpose.
+\$15-217-58 Large lots. (a) Purpose.
 This section establishes the standards for developing large lots, dividing them into smaller pedestrian-oriented blocks, and achieving an interconnected block network with walkable block lengths.
-The standards for large lot projects ensure that these projects promote walkability, pedestrian-orientation, and sustainability of urban and built form.
-Buildings should include massing and articulation that reflects a human scale, rather than large, monolithic, and repetitive building fabric. - (b) Applicability.
-Each building within a large lot project shall comply with the applicable requirements in the development standards by zone and all other relevant standards in the rules.
-The following standards shall apply to large lot projects (i.e., larger than 140,000 square feet). - (c) Thoroughfare network: - (1) Large lots shall be divided to create pedestrianoriented blocks; - (2) New thoroughfares shall connect with existing thoroughfares; - (3) New passageways that are introduced shall be a minimum of fifteen feet wide between building elevations; - (4) New passageways that are introduced shall be ungated and shall be [publically-accessible;] publicly-accessible; - (5) Architectural encroachments into passageways are allowed two feet from the building face, subject to Figure [1.13-C (encroachments), (building placement and encroachments) dated [September 2011,] 12 (building placement and encroachments), dated January 2024, made a part of this chapter,
+The standards for large lot projects ensure that these projects promote walkability, pedestrianorientation, and sustainability of urban and built form.
+Buildings should include massing and articulation that [reflects] reflect a human scale, rather than large, monolithic, and repetitive building fabric.

+(b) Applicability.
+Each building within a large lot project shall comply with the applicable requirements in the development standards, by zone, and all other relevant standards in the rules.
+The following standards shall apply to large lot projects (i.e., larger than 140,000 square feet).

+- (c) Thoroughfare network: - Large lots shall be divided to create pedestrianoriented blocks; - (2) New thoroughfares shall connect with existing thoroughfares; - (3) New passageways that are introduced shall be a minimum of fifteen feet wide between building elevations;